daniel28rc-glitc/ai-trading-system-public-version/README.md

 - Organize financial analysis into specialized modules.
 - Combine qualitative and quantitative reasoning.
 - Incorporate user profiling into the interpretation of recommendations.
-- Use a FINMEM-inspired memory structure to preserve relevant analytical context across cycles.
+- Use a FINMEM--inspired memory structure to preserve relevant analytical context across cycles.
-- Apply a FINCON-style parallel agent organization to process complementary financial perspectives simultaneously.
+- Apply a FINCON--style parallel agent organization to process complementary financial perspectives simultaneously.
 - Use a Markov Decision Process (MDP) layer to formalize decision support.
 - Present financial outputs through an interactive dashboard that is more readable than isolated technical signals.

 ## System Architecture

-The platform follows a modular architecture in which an interactive front-end communicates with a graph-based orchestration layer that coordinates several specialized analytical components.
+The platform follows a modular architecture in which an interactive front--end communicates with a graph--based orchestration layer that coordinates several specialized analytical components.
 Each module contributes a different analytical perspective, while the MDP layer helps structure the final investment interpretation within a formal decision framework.

 ![Architecture Diagram](images/architecture.png)